grandeurdev/arduino-sdk/README.md

 ### Event Listening

 You can also attach connection-related event listeners to it.
-For example, to run a piece of code when the device makes a successful connection to Grandeur Cloud, just wrap that piece of code in a function and pass the function to `apolloDevice.onApolloConnected()`.
+For example, to run a piece of code when the device makes a successful connection to Grandeur Cloud, just wrap that piece of code in a Callback function and pass the function to `apolloDevice.onApolloConnected()`.

-Similarly, you can pass a function as a parameter to `apolloDevice.onApolloDisconnected()` and it will be called when the device disconnects from the cloud.
+Similarly, you can pass the Callback function as a parameter to `apolloDevice.onApolloDisconnected()` and it will be called when the device disconnects from the cloud.

+The Callback function is a special type of function that accepts an `unsigned char*` as a parameter and returns `void`.

 ```cpp
 ApolloDevice apolloDevice;